The Comoé Biosphere Reserve, Côte d’Ivoire

 The African Biosphere Reserves were surveyed in 2017 for drawing a state of the arts on bird monitoring and conservation among the UNESCO network.
 The selection was based on a weighted multicriteria final ranking considering survey responses.
 The best-scored biosphere reserves from French and English speaking countries have been selected.

-More information on AfrBiRds survey and site selection can be found here:
+More information on AfriBiRds survey and site selection can be found in the part IV of the AfriBiRds final project report available here:

 AfriBiRds survey template in English